 With countless water activities and island adventures so close at hand, it’s no wonder Lonely Planet named Auckland Harbour and the Hauraki Gulf the best experience in New Zealand.
+Stretching from Auckland to the Coromandel Peninsula, the Hauraki Gulf is home to stunning coastlines, marine reserves and more than 50 unique islands.
+The Hauraki Gulf is the ultimate marine playground and thanks to an array of ferries, water taxis, sea planes and guided tours, most of them are accessible - even if you don’t have a boat.

 Jet boating, kayaking, fishing, sailing and more — you’re spoilt for choice in Auckland.
 Relax on a harbour cruise, leap off the Auckland Harbour Bridge in New Zealand’s only ocean-touch bungy, or even help race an America’s Cup yacht.

 Island hopping is a favourite pastime for Auckland “boaties” and “yachties,” and many of the islands are accessible by ferry.
 Climb Rangitoto Island, Auckland’s youngest volcano, pack a picnic and head out to Motuihe, or stroll through the historical mansion house at Kawau Island.
 Waiheke — also known as the “Island of Wine” for its numerous award-winning wineries — and Great Barrier are the largest islands in the gulf, while others range from wildlife sanctuaries to volcanoes.
+Great Barrier’s an island made for nature lovers.
+Not only does it have an abundance of great walking tracks with spectacular landscapes and breathtaking views, but the beaches are plenty and include a mix of sandy shores and secluded coves.

 Birdwatchers will love exploring Tiritiri Matangi Island, an open-air wildlife sanctuary.
 Here you can join a guided walking tour to learn about the native flora and fauna.
 Take a day trip to Rotoroa Island to discover its rich social history, beautiful beaches, walking trails, heritage buildings, and art and exhibition centre.